Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Causal vs Predictive Targeting

 \section{Causal vs Predictive Targeting}

 In the previous section, we found that there is heterogeneity in students' responses to the reminder.
 We now ask how we can use this predictable variation in the response to reminders to improve their targeting.
-We start this section by leveraging the heterogeneous-treatment effect estimates $\hat{\tau}(x)$ we constructed above to target reminders, which is closely related to the approach in \cite{Hitsch2018-bw} towards estimating and evaluating targeting policies.
+We start this section by leveraging the heterogeneous-treatment effect estimates $\hat{\tau}(x)$ we constructed above to target reminders.
 We then compare the performance of this policy to a policy purely based on predictions of the probability of filing at baseline.
 Throughout, we focus on the 2017 cohort of students, where we have a large control group available.

 One finding of our analysis of heterogeneous treatment effects was that a good part of the heterogeneity in conditional average treatment effects $\tau(x)$ can be predicted by enrollment once we know whether a student has dropped out.
 Hence, one natural way of targeting reminders that we investigate below is to send them only to enrolled students.
 Notwithstanding this finding, there are two reasons why targeting based on individual covariates is still meaningful: First, we ask whether we could have used predictions of heterogeneous treatment effects to select students to send behaviorally-informed reminders before the beginning of the semester, when enrollment information was not yet available.
 Second, even among those students who are known to have enrolled, there is still some heterogeneity in the response to reminders.